qltd/knight-wallace/wp-content/plugins/super-simple-google-analytics/readme.txt

 3. Source of the tracking code inserted just before &lt;/body&gt;.

 == Changelog ==
+= 1.7.3 =
+* Got rid of the maxlength fields for tracking codes with more than 8 digits

 = 1.7.2 =
 * Purely cosmetic update for WordPress 4.4